“You should do it,” they said.

 So I said yes.

-I agreed to embark upon what, for me, would be the ultimate one-day Central Oregon adventure – I realize those Pole, Pedal, Paddle individual racers each year are animals.
+I agreed to embark upon what, for me, would be the ultimate one-day Central Oregon adventure.
+An adventure to showcase all that is glorius each spring in Central Oregon.

-The C.O.
-Adventure 6-Pack.
+The Central Oregon Adventure 6-Pack.
 (OK, so that’s the best we could come up with..but hey, it’s got a beer theme, right?)

 A 5 a.m. alarm comes pretty early when you’re the father of an 8-week old who demands to sleep on your chest from 4 a.m. on.
 It’s also tempting to hit the snooze button a thousand times knowing you’re waking up to a hike called “Misery Ridge.”